danielNg25/arbitrage-bot-dashboard-be/OPPORTUNITIES_API_SPEC.md

     profit_token_name: string | null; // Profit token name (null if not available)
     profit_token_symbol: string | null; // Profit token symbol (null if not available)
-    profit_token_decimals: number | null; // Profit token decimals (null if not available) }
+    profit_token_decimals: number | null; // Profit token decimals (null if not available)
+    simulation_time: number | null; // Simulation time in milliseconds (null if not available)
+    error: string | null; // Error message if any (null if not available) }
 ```